mate-academy/js_employees_table_DOM/README.md

 Hi, dear mate!
 This is the final task of JS Advanced course.
 Apply all the acquired skills and show what you are capable of!

 Let's get started.
-This task consists of what you already know.
-Briefly about your tasks:
+This task consists of what you already know Briefly about your tasks:
 1. Implement table sorting by clicking on the title (this time in two directions).
 2. When you click on a row of the table, it should become selected.